 If you want something to show you are claiming exemption from wearing a face covering (discussed below), there are various options, though exemption is not dependent on whether you have a card etc:

 - government exemption card or badge templates (gov.uk);

 - Transport for London has a card to print off or show on a phone https://tfl.gov.uk/campaign/face-coverings;

-- other transport providers may have options on their website, though a provider should not insist on a passenger having its own card;
+- many other transport providers have options on their website, though a provider should not insist on a passenger having its own particular card;

 - there are also badges, eg on etsy.com.

 Even so, there is a risk of disabled people being harassed or challenged for not wearing a face covering, including by other passengers: 40% fear challenge without face masks (disabilityrightsuk.org).
 It may be difficult for someone who stammers to respond.
 After a crowdfunding campaign at crowdjustice.com it was decided that in view of the government’s response to a pre-action letter, there were insufficient grounds to challenge the regulations.

 Removing a face covering only when need to speak?

 You might think it is better to remove the face covering only as and when you need to speak, and that may be more socially acceptable.
 However is it recommended from a health point of view?
-Government guidance says “avoid taking [the face covering] off and putting it back on a lot in quick succession”, and includes advice on washing or sanitising hands before putting it on, and before and after taking it off www.gov.uk/government/publications/face-coverings-when-to-wear-one-and-how-to-make-your-own/face-coverings-when-to-wear-one-and-how-to-make-your-own#how-to-wear-a-face-covering.
+Government guidance says “avoid taking [the face covering] off and putting it back on a lot in quick succession”, and includes advice on washing or sanitising hands before putting it on, and before and after taking it off: Face coverings: when to wear one and how to make your own>5.
+How to wear a face covering (gov.uk).